mariadb-joecotellese/MaxScale/Documentation/Routers/Diff.md

 The target of `MyService` is `DiffMyService` instead of `MyServer1` that it used to be.

-The output object tells the current state.
+The output object returned by `create` tells the current state.
 ```
 {
     "sessions": {